Michael-Burka/foodgram-project-react/README.md

 6. **Start Gunicorn Server**: Launches the application using Gunicorn, a Python WSGI HTTP server, with a specified number of workers and binds it to a designated port.
 This step is crucial for the application to start receiving and responding to HTTP requests.

+## Exploring the Application

+Foodgram is live and can be accessed at: [http://51.250.105.66/](http://51.250.105.66/).
+Here you can explore the features of Foodgram firsthand.
+The application is designed to be intuitive and user-friendly.

 ## Feedback and contact

 If you have suggestions, inquiries, or just wish to discuss any aspect of this project: